 Invitation to tender: Evaluation of GambleAware funded treatment system

 GambleAware has issued an invitation to tender (ITT) for the evaluation of GambleAware funded treatment and support services for those with gambling-related difficulties.
 The ITT is available here and the deadline for tenders is 8 March 2019.
+The original budget for the development of the evaluation framework and methodology was £30,000.
+Following discussion, we have revised it to £45,000.

 The Gambling Commission, together with the Responsible Gambling Strategy Board, issued a brief that sets out the policy context, the overall objectives of the evaluation, how the design and development of the evaluation framework and methodology must be done in full consultation with and participation from key stakeholders, and some of the research and evaluation questions that may be addressed.